-At present these incredible speeds are made possible by fibre optic lines, though in most cases it's a little different to the fibre services you may already have.
-(5G is also theoretically capable of providing gigabit broadband, but it'll be a while before we get that kind of performance in practical day-to-day usage).
+At present, these incredible speeds are only achievable with a fixed-line connection.
+5G is also theoretically capable of providing gigabit broadband, but it'll be a while before we get that kind of performance in practical day-to-day usage.

 Most gigabit broadband uses fibre optic lines, but it's different from the fibre you may already have.
 The fibre broadband provided by home ISPs such as BT, Sky, TalkTalk, and Plusnet use Fibre To The Cabinet (FTTC) technology, which means that the fibre connection runs to roadside cabinets and the final step into homes uses the regular telephone line.

 To enable gigabit broadband, providers are gradually installing another type of fibre technology: Fibre To The Premises (FTTP, or FTTH - Fibre To The Home).

 With FTTP, fibre lines run all the way into your home and connect directly to the router.
 Such a 'full-fibre' solution is capable of much quicker speeds when it's not hindered by the old telephone network.

 While most Virgin connections have a maximum average speed of 630Mb right now, Virgin is upgrading its network (using the DOCSIS 3.1 standard) to achieve gigabit speeds.
 Virgin's Gig1 packages have fairly limited availability at present, but it won't be too long before this service becomes commonplace.